LOCUS: LOcalization with Channel Uncertainty and Sporadic Energy: Missing Data in Batteryless Microphone Arrays

-For example, Figure~\ref{exmple_missing_raw_data} illustrates an instance with a 75\% MDP, where up to two channels are missing at any given time.
-In time segments \( t_1 \) and \( t_2 \), which account for 75\% of the total duration, one or more channels are missing data.
-In contrast, segment \( t_3 \) has no missing data across any channels.
-As a result, the MDP in this example is 75\%.

-\parlabel{Missing Channels in Intermittent Systems} Intermittent power systems, such as those powered by RF energy harvesters, frequently experience unpredictable power fluctuations that can lead to significant data loss in multi-channel microphone arrays.
-These fluctuations are caused by external factors, such as uncontrolled human traffic between the RF transmitter and receiver, which dynamically affects the system's ability to maintain consistent power.
-As a result, some microphones intermittently fail to collect data, leading to incomplete or corrupted information across the array.

-Figure \ref{energy_mdp} illustrates energy traces from an RF-harvested system over a 120-second period, showing how fluctuations in available energy result in a 56.67\% MDP.
-This scenario demonstrates how missing data affects nearly 60\% of the total audio, with varying numbers of channels missing at any given time.

-In Section~\ref{real_world_eval}, we evaluate the impact of stochastic power variations on sound source localization.
-The results highlight the need for robust techniques like \Sys to handle missing data in real-world applications, where power instability is common, and traditional methods often fail.
+Figure~\ref{exmple_missing_raw_data} shows an example with 75\% MDP: during segments $t_1$ and $t_2$, at least one channel is missing, while $t_3$ has full data across all microphones.
+Since 75\% of the total duration includes missing channels, the MDP is 75\%. \newsn{The temporal MDP is preferred over a channel-count-based MDP because it aligns with realistic, intermittent dropout patterns encountered in deployment, capturing both timing and duration of corruption, and enabling consistent evaluation across synthetic and real scenarios.}

-\parlabel{Impact of Missing Channels on SSL} There is extensive research on sound source localization (SSL) with multichannel microphones, both in simulated and real-world environments~\cite{evers2020locata,tan2021sound}.
-However, while some studies address noise and reverberation, the impact of missing channel data remains underexplored.

-Popular SSL input features such as Mel-frequency cepstral coefficients (MFCC) and Generalized Cross-Correlation (GCC) are highly sensitive to missing channel data, distorting feature distributions and degrading DNN performance.
-Figure~\ref{actual_dopped_mel_example} shows how MFCC and GCC change with and without missing data.
-It is evident how missing information distorts the features and makes them less reliable for downstream DNN tasks.To quantify this effect, we evaluate an existing SSL algorithm~\cite{shimada2021accdoa, adavanne2018sound} on the two datasets (Section \ref{large_set}), with varying levels of MDP.
-Figure~\ref{fig:mdp_effect} shows how DoA error increases as MDP rises, emphasizing the need for robust methods to address missing data.
+\parlabel{Impact of Missing Channels on SSL} While SSL has been widely studied in both simulated and real-world settings~\cite{evers2020locata,tan2021sound}, the impact of missing channel data remains underexplored.
+Key features like Mel-frequency cepstral coefficients (MFCC) and Generalized Cross-Correlation (GCC) are highly sensitive to missing inputs, distorting the feature space and degrading DNN performance.
+As shown in Figure~\ref{actual_dopped_mel_example}, missing channels significantly alter MFCC and GCC patterns.
+We quantify this by evaluating a standard SSL model~\cite{shimada2021accdoa, adavanne2018sound} on two datasets under increasing MDP levels; DoA error rises sharply (Figure~\ref{fig:mdp_effect}), underscoring the need for more robust recovery methods.

-\parlabel{Challenges in Replacing Corrupted Channels} Given the high correlation between closely spaced microphones, one might assume that excluding a faulty channel is straightforward.
-However, experiments show that this assumption is not effective in practice.